 - Require employees and visitors to mask while on site except only:

 - As necessary for the employee to eat or drink during break times.
-The employee should be seated at least 6 feet from others when taking off mask.

 - If the office remains open to the public, install plastic barriers between staff and the public.

 - For workers in low cubicles and those who work in open office designs, install additional barriers if needed to extend cubicle walls above workers’ heads and to separate those working in spaces with open designs.

 - Screen every employee for symptoms before every shift and prevent them from remaining on site if they have cough, shortness of breath, fever, chills, muscle pain, or new loss of taste or smell.

 - It is not necessary to conduct onsite temperature measurement for staff or visitors.
 If you measure temperatures, use a no-touch thermometer, and do not allow anyone with a temperature of 100.4 or higher to remain onsite

 - Have sick leave policies in place so that employees excluded from the workplace do not lose earnings.

 - If an employee develops COVID-19 infection or has a positive test, businesses and other organizations must take additional precautions to stop the virus from spreading further.

 - Adjust work assignments to ensure employees can stay 6 feet from each other throughout their shifts.